 What unleashed this torrent of revelations was an open letter signed by some 150 female lawmakers, lobbyists, consultants and political staffers in the wake of mounting sexual assault allegations against Hollywood mogul Harvey Weinstein.
 “As women leaders in politics, in a state that postures itself as a leader in justice and equality, you might assume our experience has been diﬀerent.
 It has not,” the letter said.
 “Each of us has endured, or witnessed or worked with women who have experienced some form of dehumanizing behavior by men with power in our workplaces.”

 The letter has ignited an impassioned debate in Sacramento: Do Capitol employees have enough protection to believe that they can report sexual harassment or assault and maintain their careers?

 For four years in a row, the Democratic-controlled Legislature has quietly buried a bill—sponsored by a Republican assemblywoman—that would give legislative staff expanded whistleblower protections.
-Now legislative leaders have said they’re reviewing personnel procedures to see if they can be improved; the Senate is expected to announce in the coming days that it is appointing an independent investigator to look into complaints.
+Now, with the mounting harassment allegations, legislative leaders say they’re reviewing personnel procedures to see if they can be improved.

 Already, both chambers have “zero tolerance” policies that prohibit harassment and retaliation, and require mandatory training for lawmakers and their staff.
 Administrators proudly point to cases where employees have complained of harassment and kept their jobs while their complaints were investigated.